 Federal Direct Student Loans for Graduate Students

-Stevenson University participates in the Federal Direct Student Loan Program.
-These unsubsidized low-interest student loans are available as long as you enroll at least half-time.
+Stevenson University offers enrolled students financial aid for online master’s programs as a participant in the Federal Direct Student Loan Program.
+Our unsubsidized low-interest student loans are available as long as you enroll at least half-time.
 Graduate students need at least 3 credits or more per semester.
 The terms and conditions of all loans are explained in the Master Promissory Note that all borrowers must complete and sign.
 Instructions for completing the Master Promissory Note are included in the Financial Aid Award Guide.

 A loan must be repaid.
 Therefore, when deciding whether to borrow, you should examine your need for assistance and your future ability to repay.
 Generally, you will have from 10 to 25 years to repay your loan, depending on the repayment plan you choose.
 Your monthly payment amount will be based on how much you borrowed and how long you take to repay.

 Graduate Student Loan Limits